John Muir and Native Americans

 This can hardly be seen as the writing of a bigot.

 Of course, Muir’s naivety and some of the outdated language he used at times – perhaps even an ethnocentric world-view difficult for anyone then or now to arise from – was unquestionably not as enlightened as we hope we are today; but historical figures must be understood in the context of their time.
 It is simply a naked lie to assert that we must judge history through the lense of today’s mores and norms – – a fallacy that historians call “presentism.”
 Protestations to the contrary, it is not mere opinion but actual fact that people are and were products of their times living by different norms.
 Those who lived in the past really lived not only in a different time, but essentially in a country that would be completely foreign to us.
 As novelist L.P.
 Hartley put it, ‘’The past is a foreign country.
 They do things differently there.”
 For example, it is really unfair to expect the 29 year old Scottish-born farm-boy Muir, raised in a strict orthodox Christian sheltered family farm in the backwoods of Wisconsin, to have the same enlightened attitudes we have today about race and economic justice while going on a botanical walk through the war-torn South right after the Civil War, and it is even more surprising that he achieved a much greater level of enlightenment in his later years.
-It is simply unreasonable, presumptious, sanctimonious, and plain wrong to affix blame on individual historical individuals – who cannot fairly be judged outside the context of their time and culture – by assigning judgments based on contemporary standards.
+Remember, Muir was a botanist and a geologist; we can’t expect him to simultaneously have been an anthropologist focused on the Natives of his time (his friend C. Hart Merriam did that); and even if he did, much of what we now know today about how Native Americans managed the landscape with beneficial fire and planting of native edible plants was completely unknown by modern science until just a decade or so ago.
+In fact, even the contemporary science showing that the concept of “race” itself is just a cultural construct, not a scientific one, is based on scientific data like genetics that came long after Muir’s time.
+It is simply unreasonable, presumptuous, sanctimonious, and plain wrong to affix blame on individual historical individuals – who cannot fairly be judged outside the context of their time, culture, and current knowledge – by assigning judgments based on contemporary standards.
 Historians call this fallacy “presentism.”

 Muir is actually an examplar for the kind of evolution and transformation we need as a society.
 Muir largely – if incompletely by modern standards – overcame cultural prejudices that were widespread during his time and in his culture.
 Even some of Muir’s critics admit that “Muir at least partially outgrew his old dysfunctional and destructive inherited racism.”
 It has been some time in coming, but a few in the news media are finally coming to begrudgingly admit that Muir’s views evolved over his lieftime: “Muir wrote in ugly terms about Native Americans — until he got to know them better and came to write more admiringly.”
 (Los Angeles Times, October 28, 2021).